-Confined Spaces in Construction: Pits
+Confined Spaces in Construction: Sewer Systems

-Confined spaces can present conditions that are immediately dangerous to workers if not properly identified, evaluated, tested, and controlled.
-This fact sheet highlights many of the confined space hazards associated with pits and how employers can protect their workers in these environments.
+Confined spaces can present conditions that are immediately dangerous to workers if such conditions are not properly identified, evaluated, tested, and controlled.
+This fact sheet highlights many of the confined space hazards associated with sewer systems and how employers can protect workers in these environments.